lavnrw/basiswebdl/README.md

 Now suppose you know that data is available from prisons 512 and 514.
-The following command will download the respective XML records to ZIP files `512.zip` and `514.zip`, warning about obvious errors like missing files, invalid XML (only if you provide a schema file), and names that look suspiciously short or contain funny symbols.
+The following command will download the respective XML records to ZIP files `512.zip` and `514.zip`, warning you about missing files and (if you provide a schema file) about invalid XML.

 ~~~console
 $ basiswebdl export 512 514